 Your first step in determining whether to pursue LASIK corrective surgery is to go through a professional evaluation and consultation with your certified ophthalmologist.

-Dr. Timothy Denman and Dr. Martin Balish of Oregon Eye Specialists are among the Pacific Northwest’s most experienced LASIK surgeons.
-Some of the first in the region trained in refractive surgery techniques, we have asked for Dr. Denman’s and Dr. Balish’s insight into the key characteristics that qualify a patient for LASIK.
+Dr. Jacqueline Ng and Dr. Martin Balish of Oregon Eye Specialists are LASIK surgeons.
+Dr. Balish was one of the first in the region trained in refractive surgery techniques.
+We have asked for Dr. Balish’s insight into the key characteristics that qualify a patient for LASIK.

 General rule of thumb?
 LASIK candidates must be at least 18 years of age, and patients beyond the age of 60 should be checked for additional vision concerns (like cataracts) before considering themselves a strong candidate for LASIK.

 2. Prescription Severity & Stability